otto-de/api-guidelines/api-guidelines/rest/errors/error-handling/rules/may-add-custom-extensions-by-defining-a-problem-type.md

 ---
-type: MAY
 id: R000040
 ---

-# add custom extensions by defining a problem `type`
+# MAY add custom extensions by defining a problem `type`

 As described in [section 3.2](https://www.rfc-editor.org/rfc/rfc7807#section-3.2) of [RFC 7807](https://www.rfc-editor.org/rfc/rfc7807) _problem `type` definitions may extend the problem details object with additional members_.
 Thus, API providers need to define a specific problem `type` if they want to add additional non-standard properties to a problem+json response.